Napoléon (1927 film)

 Gance planned for Napoléon to be the first of six films about Napoleon's career, a chronology of great triumph and defeat ending in Napoleon's death in exile on the island of Saint Helena.
 After the difficulties encountered in making the first film, Gance realised that the costs involved would make the full project impossible.

 Napoléon was first released in a gala at the Palais Garnier (then the home of the Paris Opera) on 7 April 1927.
-Napoléon had been screened in only eight European cities when Metro-Goldwyn-Mayer bought the rights to it, but after screening it in London, it was cut drastically in length, and only the central panel of the three-screen Polyvision sequences was retained before it was put on limited release in the United States.
+The film had been screened in only eight European cities when Metro-Goldwyn-Mayer bought the rights to it, but after screening it in London, it was cut drastically in length, and only the central panel of the three-screen Polyvision sequences was retained before it received a limited release in the United States.
 There, the film was indifferently received at a time when talkies were just starting to appear.
-The film was restored in 1981 after twenty years' work by silent film historian Kevin Brownlow.
+The film was restored in 1980 after twenty years' work by silent film historian Kevin Brownlow, with further restoration done under his supervision in 2016.
+A new restoration of the film, supervised by Georges Mourier, premiered in France in July 2024.